leshikus/longwar/README.md

 Copy "Long War" and other folders to HotA_RMGTemplates directory of your HotA installation.

 # Longwar
-The template pack for HotA random map generator for longer games.
+The template pack for HotA random map generator optimized for giant maps.

 # Death from Below
 The template for 3 humans and 5 strong AI opponents.
 Tested with "Normal" water + "Strong" monsters.
 If you want a harder challenge, set AI teams.